maxcharlier/diy-fuel-injector-tester/readme.md

 To get a correct connection I use a needle in the connector of the ECM and an alligator clip.
 ![demo][demo]

-Here is the pinout of the tester.
+Here is the schematic of the tester.
 You can connect the tester directly on the injector (but there are not easy to access).
 In this case, you don't need to know the "+" and the "-" because an injector is not sensible to it.
 But if like me, you use the ECM connector and the ground connector of your car, you need to respect the polarity.
 ![Pinout][poinout]

 # Configuration